luke80/Angular2-AgilixSettings/README.md

 5. Install Angular 2 CLI globally with ``` npm install -g @angular/cli ```
 6. Run ``` npm start ```
 7. [Fun and profit](http://localhost.byu.edu:4200). <-- this will only work after you've done the above

+### Development notes
+The local development hostname is .byu.edu so that the CAS authentication step returns more than a username and token.

+Todo:
+* break components into separate files
+* barrel include folder contents
+* build batch process and request throttle service
+* complete the todo list